Is it safe? Vet Tony Buckwell offers some key advice.

 Another concern is that exposure to cold causes vasoconstriction — a narrowing of blood vessels in the region exposed.
 So it is reasonable to assume that drinking iced water would cause vasoconstriction of blood vessels in the tongue, lips and gums.
 This is counterproductive when a dog is trying to cool down, since it will decrease or inhibit heat exchange between the superficial blood vessels in the mouth and the expired air, which is essential if the dog is to lose heat by panting.

-Though allowing dogs to drink iced water is not necessarily dangerous, it is probably, on balance, not to be recommended.
+So, on balance, I’d say that allowing dogs to drink ice-cold water is probably not to be recommended.